alkah3st/wpx/README.md

 ### Writing Selectors

 Above all else, we want to adhere to DRY principles (Do Not Repeat Yourself), keep things simple, and make things easy to understand.
 It's OK to repeat selectors if it means you can better isolate a module to make it re-usable throughout the site.
 At the same time, don't pursue modularity at the cost of sanity: we are building brochureware, not Facebook.
-For these reasons, avoid BEM or Atomic CSS methodologies.
+For these reasons, avoid BEM or (severely) Atomic CSS methodologies.

 Some quick ground rules for SASS: